dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/04-archive/2025/BUGFIX_2025-11-09_SetFocusDispatcherContext.md

 - No further changes needed

 ## Conclusion
 Simplified SetFocus implementation by removing unnecessary dispatcher marshalling.
-Operation now works correctly in all contexts (SpyWindow, MainViewModel, automation modules) with cleaner, more maintainable code.
+Operation now works correctly in all contexts (AutomationWindow, MainViewModel, automation modules) with cleaner, more maintainable code.